gustaavv/lanraragi-api/README.md

 - [server_side.py](lanraragi_api%2Fenhanced%2Fserver_side.py) contains useful function implemented in the server's code.
 The code is the same, only translated from Perl to Python.
 - [script.py](lanraragi_api%2Fenhanced%2Fscript.py) contains useful scripts for operation and management.
 There are:
   - `subfolders_to_artists`: Walk through content folder, and set artist tag for those archives without artist tag.
 For every archive, the artist will be the name of its parent folder.
 This function is similar to [Subfolders to Categories](https://github.com/Difegue/LANraragi/blob/4a85548cd5fccd2aaf929871635f8f603e9d0d4a/lib/LANraragi/Plugin/Scripts/FolderToCat.pm), but has better performance.
+  - `remove_all_categories`: For every category, remove all the archives it contains.
+After that, all the categories are removed.

 # Demo